 As I continue to promote and advocate for the Jennifer Act I am constantly encouraged by those individuals and organizations that are working diligently to help those suffering from addiction.
-We plan to add resources that we find, so check back often.
+Below you will find some useful resources and partners.
 If you have a resource you would like to add please email it to me.
-Thank You!

 The NET Institute offers over 450 hours of self-paced online addiction training.
 Technology enabled learning (distance learning) offers many benefits such as: affordability, consistency and quality of education content, self-paced flexibility in the timing of the course offerings (i.e. start date / length of program), and the ability to accommodate a learner’s other responsibilities, such as full-time jobs or family needs.
 The NET Institute offers a unique learning experience through a state-of-the art technology platform which is conveniently available 24 hours a day.
 This means that you can get started right away and learn from anywhere in the world around the clock year-round.